CaptainCrowbar/unicorn-lib/unicorn/utf.md

 (in code units) of the current encoded character (or the group of code units currently being interpreted as an invalid character).
 The `range()` function returns the same sequence of code units as a pair of pointers.

+The `offset_by()` function returns an iterator moved by the specified number of code units.
+The resulting offset will be clamped to the bounds of the source string; behaviour is the same as for the constructor if it is not on a character boundary.

 The `str()` function returns a copy of the code units making up the current character.
 This will be empty if the iterator is default constructed or past